-About three-fourths of Kalamazoo College students are actively engaged in the city of Kalamazoo through service-learning courses and programs with the nationally recognized Mary Jane Underwood Stryker Center for Civic Engagement (CCE).
-Each year, faculty teach over 20 courses - across the disciplines -- that involve students in public problem-solving and efforts to build a more equitable community.
-Every week, over 200 students work - as volunteers or through federal work study - in ongoing programs that student Civic Engagement Scholars lead and coordinate.
+During their careers at K, about two thirds of all Kalamazoo College students are actively engaged in the greater Kalamazoo area through communitybased courses, student-led co-curricular initiatives, and summer Community Based Internships.
+Through the nationally recognized Mary Jane Underwood Stryker Center for Civic Engagement (CCE), established in 2001, and working in long-term, reciprocal partnerships, students are involved in public problem-solving and collaborative efforts to build a more equitable community.
+This takes place in over 20 different courses each year, and in ongoing programs that paid student Civic Engagement Scholars (CESs) lead and coordinate.
+Each week, about 200 K students work at community sites, through courses, volunteer activities, and through community federal work study -in fact, because of the many opportunities to work with public schools, the CCE is the largest student employer on campus!
 In the summer, the CCE offers six-week, fully-funded Community Based Internships in Kalamazoo with many of our partner organizations.

-Our programs address issues such as health and educational equity, migrant rights, prison reform, community arts, food justice, sustainability, and neighborhood development.
-In sustained partnerships with over 40 community organizations and grass-roots groups, students serve as scholar activists who conduct research and outreach; develop community gardens; make films; register voters; advocate for policy change; work with Kalamazoo Public School students; create health education materials; create stories, ceramics, visual arts, art and poetry with community members; influence environmental practices; and more.
-We emphasize building long-term relationships that are transformational for individuals and communities.
-The CCE requires all students, within courses or in student-led programs, to engage in structured reflection in order to make critical connections between service and learning, theory and practice, the global and the local, and to integrate these experiences into their individualized "K Plans."
+Our programs address issues such as health and educational equity, immigrant rights, prison reform, arts for social change, food justice, sustainability, and neighborhood and City of Kalamazoo development.
+With over 40 community organizations and grass-roots groups, students serve as scholar activists who conduct research and outreach; develop community gardens; make films; register voters; advocate for policy change; work with Kalamazoo Public School students; create health education materials; create stories, ceramics, visual arts, and poetry with community members; influence environmental practices; and more.
+We emphasize building long-term relationships that are transformational for individuals and communities; we respect and promote both student agency and community voice.
+All students involved with CCE programs, within courses or in student-led programs, engage in structured reflection in order to make critical connections between service and learning, theory and practice, the global and the local, and to integrate these experiences into their individualized "K Plans."
 All of our programs foster civic, academic, and personal growth within a social justice framework, and offer plentiful opportunities for student leadership and collaboration with communities.